-We hold several special events every year including the Water Wizard Festival (May), Pumpkins in the Park (October), and the Super Guadalupe River Run (February).
+We hold several special events every year including the Water Festival (September), Pumpkins in the Park (October), and the Super Guadalupe River Run (February).
 Volunteers are recruited to do a variety of tasks for these events including planning, set-up and breakdown, booth staffing, educational activities, and food sales.

 An abundance of volunteer opportunities exist in our office at the Visitor & Education Center.
 Activities include clerical work, organizing the library, preparing materials for educational programs, etc. Other tasks can be performed from home.
 Volunteer efforts in the office allow the conservancy staff to focus on expanding programs and reaching out even further to the community.
 Commitment will vary depending on volunteer’s availability.
 Office hours: Monday-Friday, 8:30am – 5:00 pm.